 - Other Synthesis Techniques: fabrication, sonification, haptic feedback, etc.

-- Lighting and Shading Models: Jönsson, D. and Ynnerman, A. (2017).
-Correlated Photon Mapping for Interactive Global Illumination of Time-Varying Volumetric Data.
-IEEE Transactions on Visualization and Computer Graphics, 23(1).
+- Lighting and Shading Models: D. Jönsson and A. Ynnerman.
+Correlated Photon Mapping for Interactive Global Illumination of Time-Varying Volumetric Data, IEEE TVCG, 23(1) 2017.

 Area 4: Representations & Interaction

 This area focuses on the design of visual representations and interaction techniques for different types of data, users, and visualization tasks.
 In principle, the data concerned can be of any data types, such as spatial or non-spatial; continuous or discrete; statistic, temporal or streaming; numerical, textual or imagery, etc. The user concerned can be from any user groups (e.g., scientists, scholars, students, analysts, administrators, or the general public) and of any level of visualization literacy and skills.
 The tasks concerned can be of any operational needs, such as effective information dissemination, rapid data observation, and explorative information seeking.
 The visual representations concerned can be of elementary encoding (e.g., visual channels, statistical graphics) as well as complex visual mapping (e.g., spatiotemporal data visualization and coordinated multiple views), and can be in visual as well as non-visual forms for enabling visualization via different human sensory devices.
 The interaction techniques can be based on traditional WIMP (windows, icons, menus, and pointers) and direct manipulation.
 Papers submitted to this area are normally expected to emphasize their novel contributions in terms of the design of visual representations and interaction techniques, while the work may also discuss the related hardware and software components for data transformation, image synthesis and displays, interaction, and immersion (see also Areas 3 and 5).